vzctl/RationalReads/README.md

 If you want to contribute to this project, I will bless your soul.
 Or if you don't believe in souls, I will put in a good word for you with the AI god when the singularity happens.

+# Disabled Features
+1. Replying to a comment sends an email to the parent comment author
+2. Follow / unfollow and email notification on chapter add

 # Features to implement in March release
 10. Instead of checking if a user hasn't followed a work by getting an error response, change the logic in the follows controller and backbone views
 11. Follow plus notification